Roy Orbison: 1980–1988: Revival and Traveling Wilburys

-It has been alleged that Orbison originally declined David Lynch's request to allow the use of "In Dreams" for the film Blue Velvet (1986), although Lynch has stated to the contrary that he and his producers obtained permission to use the song without speaking to Orbison in the first place.
-Lynch's first choice for a song had actually been "Crying"; the song served as one of several obsessions of a psychopathic character named Frank Booth (played by Dennis Hopper).
-It was lip-synched by Ben (Dean Stockwell), Booth's drug dealer boss, using an industrial work light as a pretend microphone, lighting his face.
-In later scenes, Booth demands the song be played repeatedly; also wanting the song while beating the protagonist.
+Orbison was alleged to have originally declined David Lynch's request to allow the use of "In Dreams" for the film Blue Velvet (1986), although Lynch has stated to the contrary that his producers and he obtained permission to use the song without speaking to Orbison in the first place.
+Lynch's first choice for a song had actually been "Crying"; the song served as one of several obsessions of psychopath Frank Booth (Dennis Hopper).
+It was lip-synched by Ben (Dean Stockwell), Booth's drug-dealer boss, using an industrial work light as a pretend microphone, lighting his face.
+In later scenes, Booth demands the song be played repeatedly, and also wanting the song while beating the protagonist.
 During filming, Lynch would also sit his cast down every few hours and ask them to listen to the song.
-Orbison was initially shocked at its use: he saw the film in a theatre in Malibu and later said, "I was mortified because they were talking about the 'candy-coloured clown' in relation to a dope deal ...
+Orbison was initially shocked at its use; he saw the film in a theater in Malibu and later said, "I was mortified because they were talking about the 'candy-colored clown' in relation to a dope deal ...
 I thought, 'What in the world ...?'
 But later, when I was touring, we got the video out and I really got to appreciate what David gave to the song, and what the song gave to the movie—how it achieved this otherworldly quality that added a whole new dimension to 'In Dreams'."
+The use of "In Dreams" in the film greatly helped Orbison's comeback.

 In 1987, Orbison released an album of re-recorded hits titled In Dreams: The Greatest Hits.
-"Life Fades Away", a song he co-wrote with his friend Glenn Danzig and recorded, was featured in the film Less than Zero (1987).
-He and k.d. lang performed a duet of "Crying" for inclusion on the soundtrack to the film Hiding Out (1987); the pair received a Grammy Award for Best Country Collaboration with Vocals after Orbison's death.
+"Life Fades Away", a song he co-wrote with his friend Glenn Danzig and recorded, was featured in the film Less than Zero (1987). k.d. lang and he performed a duet of "Crying" for inclusion on the soundtrack to the film Hiding Out (1987); the pair received a Grammy Award for Best Country Collaboration with Vocals after Orbison's death.

 Also in 1987, Orbison was inducted into the Nashville Songwriters Hall of Fame and was initiated into the Rock and Roll Hall of Fame by Bruce Springsteen, who concluded his speech with a reference to his own album Born to Run: "I wanted a record with words like Bob Dylan that sounded like Phil Spector—but, most of all, I wanted to sing like Roy Orbison.
 Now, everyone knows that no one sings like Roy Orbison."
 In response, Orbison asked Springsteen for a copy of the speech, and said of his induction that he felt "validated" by the honor.
+After the awards, Orbison signed with Virgin Records, which immediately released a "greatest hits" album and began preparing for an album of new songs.